ABOUT THE PROJECT

 PARTNERSHIP AND COMMITMENTS

 The National Western Center and the partners (City and County of Denver, the National Western Stock Show and the CSU System), are committed to the full vision of the campus.
-Rehabilitating the 1909 Stadium Building is a major step toward its completion.
+Rehabilitating the 1909 Stadium Building and creating a public market are major steps toward its completion.
 Funding this project will create a modern community and cultural asset, create jobs, and deliver on the promise of the National Western Center.

 In 2015, Denver voters approved ballot measure 2C to fund construction of the first phases of the campus, underway now.
 Later phases on the southeast side of the campus, which include the future public market, have always been contingent upon the availability and timing of future funds.